Evidlo/prelim/main.typ

   The Carruthers mission is required to prove that it is capable of meeting mission requirements set during its proposal.
 With physics of the forward model, a retrieval algorithm implementation and knowledge of a hypothetical exosphere distribution, it is possible to justify that these requirements will be met through simulation.
-  This chapter describes the retrieval algorithm performance requirements on the Carruthers mission, introduces synthetic ground truth datasets created by the exospheric research community, analyzes retrieval results of a few algorithms from @static_retrieval on a few of these datasets, and provides rationale for tunable settings used in the algorithms including model parameters and discretizations.
+  This chapter describes the retrieval algorithm performance requirements on the Carruthers mission, introduces synthetic ground truth datasets created by the exospheric research community, analyzes retrieval results of a few algorithms from @static_retrieval on a few of these datasets, and provides rationale for tunable settings used in the algorithms including model inputs and discretizations.

   == Reconstruction Requirements <recon_requirements>